 Norma is a passionate and motivated community leader who has dedicated her career to advocating and organizing for social justice issues and enhancing the quality of life for under-served communities.
-She was recently appointed to serve on the inaugural board of trustees of the American Latino Heritage Fund – a fund of the National Park Foundation established by Secretary Ken Salazar.
-She also serves on the advisory board for the Hispanic Scholarship Fund.
-Additionally, she offers voluntary support to MALDEF and the Boyle Heights Arts Conservatory.
+She was recently appointed to serve on the inaugural board of trustees of the American Latino Heritage Fund – a fund of the National Park Foundation established by U. S. Secretary of the Interior Ken Salazar.
+She also serves on the board for the Boyle Heights Arts Conservatory and supports several non-profits and advocacy campaigns.
 She was awarded an American Marshall Memorial Fellowship and traveled to Europe on a trans-Atlantic exchange of emerging leaders.
 Additionally, she has participated in visitation programs to South Korea and Mexico.
 Ms. Vega graduated cum laude with a Bachelor of Arts degree in Criminology, Law & Society from the University of California, Irvine.
-She was born in Guadalajara, Mexico and raised in Los Angeles where she currently resides.
+She was born in Guadalajara, Mexico and raised in Los Angeles.